didier/sveo/README.md

 # SVEO

-Declare metadata on SvelteKit pages, for example for SEO.
+Depndency-free approach to declare metadata on SvelteKit pages — for example for SEO.

 ## Getting started